 A student has the option to add or delete courses during the first week of the semester with the permission of the course coordinator(s) and the approval of the Vice Chancellor/Registrar.

 Audit

-A student may also apply for changing a credit course to an audit one within one week of the end of the first minor test.
+A student may also apply for changing a credit course to an audit or vice versa within one week of the end of the test 1.

 Withdrawal